webview2/EdgeSharp.Samples/README.md

 # EdgeSharp.Samples
-Samples of how EdgeSharp libraries can be used.
+Samples of how EdgeSharp libraries can be used